Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 But, some breeds shed a lot less, to the point where they appear to not shed at all!
 That's what we have listed here.

 You're not completely off the hook though.
-Even non shedding dogs require regular maintenance.
+Even non shedding breeds require regular maintenance.
 Just like human hair, your dog needs to be brushed, bathed, and have routine haircuts.

 Dealing with Allergies

-When we think of allergies with dogs, we naturally assume it's the hair causing it.
+When we think of allergies with pets, we naturally assume it's the hair causing it.
 But in fact, it's pet dander.

 Dander is dead skin particles that naturally flake off and become airborne.
-Some dogs produce minimal dander, and we call those hypoallergenic dogs.
+Some dogs produce minimal dander, and we call those hypoallergenic breeds.

 No dog is 100% hypoallergenic, as they will always produce some level of pet dander.
 However, most allergy sufferers will be able to tolerate a dog with minimal dander much better.